Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 Fullmetal Alchemist: Brotherhood has been added to Crunchyroll in English dub and Japanese with English subtitles along with the Conqueror of Shambala movie.
 Black Butler Season 1 is streaming in English and Japanese with English subtitles on Netflix.

-The Packaging for Aniplex USA Releases Are Really Nice
+Nice Packaging for Aniplex USA Releases

 I don’t have a lot of Aniplex USA’s anime releases because they are expensive.
 But the DVD set of Durarara!! is a very nice set, it came in a neat case and with some very nice art cards.
 It was expensive but it’s a purchase that I really enjoy and I’m happy I have a physical copy.

 I like Aniplex USA’s unique packaging, Funimation usually does typical DVD packaging, except when you’re buying a collector’s edition.
 My Aniplex DVDs stand out compared to my Funimation sets that I own.

 Read More From Reelrundown